 A little history is in order regarding this.
 Bob’s father purchased a vineyard in Oakville in 1966 (as a country retreat from their urban life) and along with his father founded a winery in 1980 and began selling Robert Pepi wines.
 The inaugural vintage of Robert Pepi was from 1981.
-Bob was winemaker and General Manager and along with his father ran Robert Pepi Winery for many years, along the way earning accolades and excellent scores for their wine.
+Bob was winemaker and General Manager and along with his father ran Robert Pepi Winery for some 14 years, along the way earning accolades and excellent scores for their wine.
 They sold to Jackson Family Estates (Kendall Jackson) in 1994; their former home is now Cardinale Winery (a prominent winery located on top of a small knoll just south of Oakville).

 Bob is a well-known consulting winemaker who has been involved in a consultation role with several wineries locally including Mario Andretti, Whitehall Lane and Marilyn Merlot.
-Internationally he has worked with Bodegas Valentin Bianchi in Mendoza, Argentina for many years as well and has spent time consulting for wineries in Chile, Texas and Colorado.
+Internationally he has worked with Bodegas Valentin Bianchi in Mendoza, Argentina for many years as and has also consulted for wineries in Chile, Texas and Colorado.
 As a result every year Bob experiences two harvests.
-Not a bad gig at all for a winemaker.
+Not a bad gig at all.
 In fact we caught up with him one afternoon just before he was flying down to Argentina.

-Ever since selling his original winery he always wanted to have his own label again and an opportunity to work with select Napa hillside vineyards.
-Bob released the first Eponymous wine in 2003 from the 2000 vintage.
-As of our latest update to this review, he makes his wine at one of the most historical custom crush facilities in the valley (Napa Wine Co) and the grapes are sourced from two premium vineyards, one on the slopes of Mt.
+As of our latest update to this review, he makes his wine at one of the most historical custom crush facilities in the valley (Napa Wine Co) and the grapes for his Cabernet Sauvignon are sourced from several premium vineyards including from the MacAllister Vineyard on the slopes of Mt.
 Veeder on the Sonoma County side of the Mayacamas mountain range and the other at the entrance to Soda Canyon (located towards the southern part of the Napa Valley).

 The Mt.
 Veeder vineyard has a history of producing excellent Cabernet Franc; it can be difficult to find premium hillside vineyards in the valley for this variety.
 Bob recognized early on the potential for this vineyard and locked up the fruit in a longer term contract.

-More recent additions to the Eponymous portfolio include a Pinot Noir and a unique white wine blend of Pinot Blanc and Riesling (co-fermented).
+More recent additions to the Eponymous portfolio include a Pinot Noir, a Syrah and a unique white wine blend of Pinot Blanc and Riesling (co-fermented).